Around the World Cooking Challenge – Burundi

 When doing the research, I could see right away that this is a very different country compared to Qatar.
-Burundi, in comparison, is a very poor country where political and human rights issues are part of the everyday life.
+Burundi, in comparison, is a very poor country where political and human rights issues are part of everyday life.
 It made me quite sad to read about it all.
-At the same time, I now feel a lot more thankful of what my life is like.
+At the same time, I now feel a lot more thankful for what my life is like.

 - Location: East Africa

 - Capital City: Gitega

 - Languages: Kirundi, French